codeigniter4/CodeIgniter4/user_guide_src/source/general/managing_apps.rst

 - ``/public/index.php`` is the front controller for your webapp; the config path is specified on or about line 20::

-    // This is the line that might need to be changed, depending on your folder structure.
     $pathsConfig = FCPATH . '../app/Config/Paths.php';
     // ^^^ Change this if you move your application folder